Wyko/essential_deathworlders/content/books/deathworlders-cleaned/chapter-91-the-rising-flood.md

 He held her against his mighty chest and swallowed her up in his fur and his warmth and his perfect, infinite strength.
 They held for a long time.
 Or rather, he held her, since she couldn’t even properly get her arms around his neck these days.

 She became aware of Naydra stroking her neck-fur, too.
-“We want to ask you something more,” the Great Mother said.
+"We want to ask you something more," the Great Mother said.

-“Wh-...?”
+"Wh-...?"

 Daar snuffled in her headfur affectionately and rumbled happily.
-“Feel free ‘ta say no, in fact mebbe it’s better if’n ‘ya do, but…”
+"Feel free ‘ta say no, in fact mebbe it’s better if’n ‘ya do, but…"

-“Come live with us,” Naydra finished.
+"Come live with us," Naydra finished.

-Leela pulled back and blinked at them. “...But…why?”
+Leela pulled back and blinked at them. "...But…why?"

-“Weren’t you listening?”
+"Weren’t you listening?"
 Naydra chittered and shot Daar a complicated, amused look.
-“Love.
+"Love.
 We want you close, and safe, and happy.
-And we’re worried for what the next few years are going to be like.”
+And we’re worried for what the next few years are going to be like."

-“What you do, that’s up ‘ta you,” Daar added.
-“You even wanna stay here an’ make a go of it even with all the trouble, that’s ‘yer decision ‘ta make.
-You wanna take Ninja Taco ‘ta Lavmuy or Wi Kao or wherever, great.”
+"What you do, that’s up ‘ta you," Daar added.
+"You even wanna stay here an’ make a go of it even with all the trouble, that’s ‘yer decision ‘ta make.
+You wanna take Ninja Taco ‘ta Lavmuy or Wi Kao or wherever, great."

-“But what we’d most like is for you to come to High Mountain,” Naydra said.
+"But what we’d most like is for you to come to High Mountain," Naydra said.

-“What would I do there?”
+"What would I do there?"

-“You’re an independent entrepreneur.
-I’m sure you’d surprise us!”
+"You’re an independent entrepreneur.
+I’m sure you’d surprise us!"

-“...Why?
-And *don’t* answer with love.”
+"...Why?
+And *don’t* answer with love."

 Daar sighed.
-“Okay.
+"Okay.
 Firs’ly, it *is* ‘cuz we love you, me s’pecially.
 But practically speakin’?
 I am becomin’ somethin’ we ain’t *never* had an’ more an’ more, I unnerstand *why* Fyu kept himself ‘ta his close an’ beloved.
-I…can’t be layin’ th’ burden o’ me on every pretty tail I see.”
+I…can’t be layin’ th’ burden o’ me on every pretty tail I see."

-“Daar needs confidants,” Naydra translated.
-“Of a kind no Champion can provide.
+"Daar needs confidants," Naydra translated.
+"Of a kind no Champion can provide.
 Now more than ever, he needs people he can love *and* trust, who are disinterested in the daily politics.
-In short…he needs a place of sanctuary.”
+In short…he needs a place of sanctuary."

 *Ah.*

-“You mean a harem,” Leela accused.
+"You mean a harem," Leela accused.

 Daar’s ears flicked backward at the mention of that, but he didn’t deny it.

-“I don’ wanna call it such a thing but…”
+"I don’ wanna call it such a thing but…"

-“No, let’s speak honestly,” Naydra poked him.
-“That’s exactly what it is.
-But…” she added to Leela, “it was my idea.”
+"No, let’s speak honestly," Naydra poked him.
+"That’s exactly what it is.
+But…" she added to Leela, "it was my idea."

-“Well, that…I can appreciate the logic.
+"Well, that…I can appreciate the logic.
 But Daar.
 My Father.
 You are a force of nature, with women as well as everything else.
 You already have the whole of our *species* at your whim.
-And now you want a few of us *in particular?* Did you pay off their debts, too?”
+And now you want a few of us *in particular?* Did you pay off their debts, too?"

 He sigh-chittered.
-“See, this is what we’re talkin’ about.
+"See, this is what we’re talkin’ about.
 Y’ain’t afraid ‘ta spatulate my nose an’ rip inta me a bit.
 D’you know how many gao there are in the whole freakin’ *galaxy* who’re like that?
 Both of ‘em are standin’ right in fronta me.
 An’ *harem* ain’t the right word.
 Really, it ain’t.
 I don’t wanna keep ‘ya from the Gao.
-I made Naydi th’ Great Mother an’ that has some ancient tradition…”
+I made Naydi th’ Great Mother an’ that has some ancient tradition…"

-“But the *Sacred Harem* is an ancient tradition too, and existed to empower and protect us before the Clan of Females replaced it,” Naydra said.
-“There is a role for us to play, my Sister.
+"But the *Sacred Harem* is an ancient tradition too, and existed to empower and protect us before the Clan of Females replaced it," Naydra said.
+"There is a role for us to play, my Sister.
 I alone am beyond Daar’s power.
 The Gao would be well-served if there were a few more, carefully chosen.
 Because you are not afraid of him.
-You are not *subdued* by his mere presence, and that is a very special thing.”
+You are not *subdued* by his mere presence, and that is a very special thing."

-“It’s all parta the plan,” Daar added.
-“The end o’ this war’s comin, Leela.
+"It’s all parta the plan," Daar added.
+"The end o’ this war’s comin, Leela.
 Things are gonna change, *fast,* ‘cuz without Earth we either win or we lose in the next couple years.
 I intend ‘ta win.
-And when we do, I intend ‘fer us all ‘ta be *free* people.”
+And when we do, I intend ‘fer us all ‘ta be *free* people."

 That was…